WISDEM/WEIS/RAFT/README.md

 ## Getting Started

 New users of RAFT as a standalone model are recommended to begin by looking at the input file and script provided in the examples folder, and seeking further information from the [RAFT documentation](https://openraft.readthedocs.io/en/latest/).
 For use as part of the WEIS toolset, information will be provided once this capability is completed in the [WEIS documentation](https://weis.readthedocs.io/en/latest/).
+For now, the following will help get started with running RAFT as a standalone model.

-### Prerequisites
+RAFT uses a number of prerequisites, or other python package dependencies, to run its calculations.
+The most notable ones are listed below:

 - Python 3
 - NumPy